by Hansi Raber

 After starting the oscilloscope a welcome message is already loaded, press ▶︎ play to make sure your audio setup works.

-If it doesn't, open ⚙ settings and disable 'use system default'.
-Then pick the audio output you want to use.
+If it doesn't, open ⚙ settings and select another audio device.

 To open files you can either click the folder icon, or drag a file from Explorer/Finder/Nautilus/... to the application.